swapnillps0105/Programming-Notes/Graphs/Breadth First Search.md

 Breadth First Search (BFS) is an algorithm for traversing or searching tree or graph data structures.
 It can begin at the tree root or any node on a graph, and explores the neighbor nodes first, before moving to the next level neighbors.
 BFS is used frequently in programming competitions to find the shortest path from one point on a graph to another.\
 Steps for using BFS to find the shortest path one point on a graph to another:
 1. Create a map of the graph.
 2. Create a stepValue array the same size as the map to store the step value of each node.
-FIrst set all elements to Integer.MAX_VALUE, meaning that no position has been visited yet, but set the beginning node's stepValue to 0.
+First set all elements to Integer.MAX_VALUE, meaning that no position has been visited yet, but set the beginning node's stepValue to 0.
 3. Create a queue and add the first node's coordinates into it.
 4. Remove a node from the queue and based on restrictions for valid moves, visit the adjacent nodes that have a larger step value than the current node's step value+1.
 Increase the next node's stepValue to the stepValue of the current node+1.
 Insert the next node into the queue.
-5. Repeat Step 4 until the queue is empty, and the step value of the destination node will be the shortest path from the beginning node to the destination node.
+5. Repeat step 4 until the queue is empty, and the step value of the destination node will be the shortest path from the beginning node to the destination node.
 ## Implementation
 BFS is often used with 2D Arrays that act as a map of the graph.\
 **Sample Problem:** Given a 5x5 map where: